AlexSantini10/distributed-sensor-hub/README.md

    pip install pytest
    ```

-2. Navigate to the root directory of the project:
+2. Navigate to the root directory of the project

 3. Run the tests using:
    ```